Ideal Daily Protein Intake for Muscle Growth and Vitality

 Frequently Asked Questions

-Yes, eating far more than your body needs can strain the liver and kidneys.
-Upper limit is around 35% of total daily calories from protein.
+Yes, eating far more than your body needs can strain the liver and kidneys, particularly in individuals with pre-existing kidney disease.
+For healthy individuals, the upper safe limit is generally considered to be around 35% of total daily calories from protein, or roughly 2.5 to 3 grams per kilogram of body weight.